cardeol/devart-template/project_summary.md

 We believe Art should follow the same path.

-* It should be accessible to everyone.
+- It should be accessible to everyone.
-* It should involve physically and emotionally the consumer/user.
+- It should involve physically and emotionally the consumer/user.
-* It should be really attractive enough to get the attention span and to experiment to keep your focus.
+- It should be really attractive enough to get the attention span and to experiment to keep your focus.
-* It should be instantaneous (also, to keep your focus).
+- It should be instantaneous (also, to keep your focus).

-So we decided to make the user, the image of the user, the center of the piece, the star.
+### Creating a stream with ASCII Art

+So we decided to create a human interaction experience.
-And to do so, we transform the image of the user, in realtime, into an another representation of the image.
+Adding a video stream, we transform it into a ASCII representation of the image with different effects.

-How to do that?
-(We'll address each point.)
+### How to do that?

 * It should be accessible to everyone.
 By using the internet, and no other special technologies other than a webcam.
 Webcams are almost universal and are included even the cheapest laptops.
 That, and a good internet browser.